pagarme/saphire/README.md

 Currently this is only supported on NodeJS and compatible V8 implementations.
 It requires Harmony proxies in order to run correctly.

+## Acknowledgments

+Most of this code was based on [MRI/YARV](https://github.com/ruby/ruby) and [Rubinius](https://github.com/rubinius/rubinius).

+We'd like to say a big thank you for all contributors of those projects which without them we won't be able to create this project.